meeshkan/properties-driven-development-tutorial/ARTICLE.md

 >>> [1, 2]
 ```

-Like with dictionary, we expect re-inserting an existing key will result in the value being overwritten:
+Like with the standard dictionary, we expect re-inserting an existing key will result in the value being overwritten:

 ```python
 >>> # Handles duplicate keys